August 2022

 31st

-Spent my last money on a tin of French onion soup from supermarket in Ayr.
-I hitched out via a lift from a guy going to London.
-He’s dropped me at Southwaite services were I am debating whether to go south towards Keswick, or North back into Scotland, maybe walk the southern upland way for a wee few days.
+I spent my final funds on a tin of French onion soup from a supermarket in Ayr.
+A man travelling to London gave me a lift.
+I was dropped off at Southwaite services, where I am currently contemplating whether to travel south towards Keswick or north back into Scotland.
+Alternatively, I could consider walking the southern upland route for a few days.

-I decided to head North, and picked up a lift from a trade plater who dropped me off at Abingdon.
+I chose to go north and got a ride from a trade plater who dropped me off in Abingdon.
 Another lift came from a tour guide, he took me to another services before I was picked up in a white van.
-The driver first said he was going to Glasgow so we arranged me to be dropped at Hamilton services, he suggested another road then reavled he was going to Oban.
-I asked to go there and he agreed to take me.
-The trip was about 100 miles and we drove along the West side of Loch Lomond.
-He was good company, full of stories and a seasoned traveller.
-Arriving in Oban he offered a bed on his spare room for the night.
+The driver first claimed to be heading to Glasgow, so we made arrangements for me to be dropped off at Hamilton Services.
+He then suggested a different route before revealing that he was heading to Oban.
+I asked to go there, and he agreed to take me.
+We travelled approximately 100 miles along the western shore of Loch Lomond.
+He was a wise traveller, full of stories, and pleasant company.
+He offered a bed in his spare room for the night as he drove to Oban.
 We drank beer before ending the day.

 30th